 Pros:

-- As like cookie, local storage information’s are NOT being carried in all requests (default behavior of browser for cookies) and local storage by default have same-origin protection.
+• As like a cookie, local storage information is NOT being carried in all requests (default behavior of browser for cookies) and local storage by default has same-origin protection.

-- RBAC on UI side can be implemented without much effort since access token with permission details are still be accessible by Angular code.
+• RBAC on the UI side can be implemented without much effort since access token with permission details are still be accessible by Angular code.

-- There is no-limit for Access token size (cookie has limit of ONLY 4KB), it may be problematic if you have many claims and user permission are attached to the token.
+• There is no limit for Access token size (cookie has a limit of ONLY 4KB), it may be problematic if you have many claims and user permission are attached to the token.

 Cons:

-- In-case XSS attack happened, hacker can steal the token and do un-authorized activities using valid access token impersonating user.
+• In case an XSS attack happened, a hacker can steal the token and do unauthorized activities using a valid access token impersonating the user.

-- Extra effort is might required for developer to implement HTTP interceptor for adding bearer token in HTTP requests.
+• Extra effort is might be required for the developer to implement an HTTP interceptor for adding bearer token in HTTP requests.

 Pros:

-- As it’s HTTP only cookie, XSS attacks cannot succeed injecting script to steal token.
+• As it’s an HTTP-only cookie, XSS attacks cannot succeed in injecting scripts to steal token.
 Gives good prevention for XSS attacks stealing access token

-- No extra effort required to pass access token as bearer in each request. since as default browser behavior cookies will be passed in each request.
+• No extra effort is required to pass access token as a bearer in each request. since as default browser behavior cookies will be passed in each request.

 Cons:

-- Extra effort needs to be taken to prevent CSRF attacks.
-Though Same Site cookie and Same Origin headers checking gives CSRF prevention, still OWSAP standards recommends having this only as secondary defense.
+• Extra effort needs to be taken to prevent CSRF attacks.
+Though Same Site cookie and Same Origin headers checking gives CSRF prevention, still OWSAP standards recommend having this only as a secondary defense.
 NOT recommending considering as primary defense since it’s still can be bypassed by section https://tools.ietf.org/html/draft-ietf-httpbis-rfc6265bis-02#section-5.3.7.1

-- Extra effort to implement XSRF /Anti forgery token implementation and validation.
-(If backend services are still vulnerable for Form action requests). and, need to have HTTP interceptor in Angular client to add XSRF token in request header.
+• Extra effort to implement XSRF /Anti forgery token implementation and validation.
+(If backend services are still vulnerable for Form action requests). and, need to have an HTTP interceptor in Angular client to add XSRF token in the request header.

-- Max cookie size supported is 4 KB, it may be problematic if you have many claims and user permission are attached to the token.
+• Max cookie size supported is 4 KB, it may be problematic if you have many claims and user permission is attached to the token.

-- As a default browser behavior access token cookie are being carried automatically in all requests, this always an open risk if any misconfiguration in allowed origins.
+• As a default browser behavior access token cookie are being carried automatically in all requests, this is always an open risk if any misconfiguration in allowed origins.

 ·